 In 1988, AB (then called Alliance Capital) conducted an initial public offering as a master limited partnership.
-The name of the publicly traded limited partnership is now AllianceBernstein Holding L.P., and the name of our general partner is AllianceBernstein Corporation.
+The name of the publicly traded limited partnership is now Alliance Bernstein Holding L.P., and the name of our general partner is Alliance Bernstein Corporation.
 The publicly traded partnership units are listed on the New York Stock Exchange under the symbol "AB."

-Until recently, AXA S.A. (société anonyme) ("AXA"), one of the world's largest financial services companies, was AB's majority shareholder.
-AXA acquired a controlling interest in AB in 1990 through its acquisition of The Equitable Life Assurance Society of the United States, which had acquired AB in 1985.
-During 2017, AXA announced its intention to pursue the sale of a minority stake in Equitable Holdings, Inc. ("EQH"), the holding company for a diversified financial services organization, through an initial public offering ("IPO").
-During the second quarter of 2018, EQH completed the IPO and, during subsequent secondary offerings AXA further reduced its ownership interest in EQH.
+AXA S.A. (société anonyme) ("AXA"), one of the world's largest financial services companies, acquired a controlling interest in AB in 1990 through its acquisition of The Equitable Life Assurance Society of the United States, which had acquired AB in 1985.
+During 2017,

+AXA announced its intention to pursue the sale of a minority stake in Equitable Holdings, Inc. ("EQH"), the holding company for a diversifed financial services organization, through an initial public offering ("IPO").
+During the second guarter of 2018, EQH completed the IPO and, during subsequent secondary offerings AXA further reduced its ownership interest in EQH.

 In May 2021, following the maturity of the mandatory exchangeable bonds originally issued by AXA in May 2018, EQH agreed to repurchase AXA's remaining ownership interest.
 However, EQH and its subsidiaries continue to own a controlling economic interest in AB.
 In addition, a minority economic interest in AB was owned by the public through AllianceBernstein Holding L.P.

+1 AB's regulatory assets under management are approximately \$709 billion.
+Regulatory assets under management are based on the current assets under management plus any uncalled capital commitments and exclude certain items such as asset allocation advice without continuous and regular monitoring and reallocation.